-Our Rodelle Gourmet Baking Cocoa is Dutch processed which gives you a much more consistent product and flavor than natural cocoa.
+Our Rodelle Gourmet Baking Cocoa is Dutch-processed which provides a much more consistent product and flavor than natural cocoa.
 The flavor is very decadent which really adds a rich flavor and appearance to all of your baking recipes.
 When cocoa is Dutch processed it improves the solubility of cocoa powder in beverages.
 By alkalizing the cocoa, we are reducing some of the sourness and bitterness of cocoa powder.
-It’s also is much darker then other cocoa and contains a richer flavor.
+It’s also is much darker than other cocoa and contains a richer flavor.

 We wanted to share with you all the interesting and helpful questions we have received over the years about our Gourmet Baking Cocoa.
 Browse our frequently asked questions and learn more about the wonderful world of rich cocoa!